agiacalone/cecs-478-lab-pgp-new/README.md

 Install [GnuPG](https://gnupg.org/) in your virtual machine image (use apt--your package manager on Ubuntu, not the website download) and create a public/private key pair.
 The command `sudo apt install gnupg` should install the requisite programs on your virtual machine.

-GitHub has some [good documentation on how to do this here](https://docs.github.com/en/authentication/managing-commit-signature-verification/generating-a-new-gpg-key).
+GitHub has some [really good documentation on how to use GnuPG here](https://docs.github.com/en/authentication/managing-commit-signature-verification/generating-a-new-gpg-key).
 I'd recommend following those instructions on creating a key and getting GnuPG set up properly.

 You will generate a public and private key pair using GnuPG.
 For our assignment, you will need to do the following: